Lypzis/evoloot_marketplace/README.md

 # Known Issues

-Due to the current Shopify API key being read-only, certain features such as product management and checkout may not function fully.
+- Due to the current Shopify API key being read-only, certain features such as product management and checkout may not function fully.
 The project is designed to be fully functional with appropriate API permissions.
+- **Responsive Design on Load Only:** The responsive design is applied only on page load.
+Resizing the browser after the page has loaded may not update the styles dynamically.

 # Contributing